anic17/DiskRead/README.md

 ## Article

-Here's an <a href="https://batch-man.com/diskread-read-raw-chunks-of-a-disk-or-a-file/">article</a> written on <a href="https://batch-man.com">Batch-Man</a> by me explaining more in-depth the tool.
+Here's an <a href="https://batch-man.com/diskread-read-raw-chunks-of-a-disk-or-a-file/">article</a> written on <a href="https://batch-man.com">Batch-Man</a> by me explaining more in-depth DiskRead.